staravia/quaver-diff-calc-doc/readme.md

 ## Complexity

 Another important detail is to keep the computation complexity as low as possible.
-It uses a O(n^3) algorithm, which is pretty bad for what its' doing.
+The current system uses a few O(n^3) algorithms, which is pretty bad for what its' doing.
 We hope to reduce the complexity down to O(n^2) or even O(n log n) if possible.

 # Challenges